-In 2012, the Governor vetoed HB 5011, which abolished the AEIT and gave some of its duties to a new agency created in the bill.
-Because the bill also transferred the salary and positions from the AEIT to the new agency, the effect of the veto was to defund the AEIT, though its duties still exist in statute.
+In 2012, the Governor vetoed HB 5011 that abolished the AEIT and transferred some of AEIT's duties to a new agency created in the bill.
+Because HB 5011 transferred the salary and positions from the AEIT to the new agency, the effect of the veto was the elimination of funding for AEIT, though some of its duties still existed in statute.